 While we were recently reviewing a client’s site, we had the opportunity to address an all too frequent question…”Why is my website suddenly so slow?”.

-In reality, there are many factors that can affect the speed at which a website runs.
-One of the most common however is relatively easy to fix.
+In reality, many factors can affect the speed at which a website runs.
+One of the most common, however, is relatively easy to fix.
 The problem occurs when the actual image size is much larger than the size that the image will be displayed on the screen.

-When a visitor comes to your website, the browser must read the entire content of the page and then decide if it has to be adjusted based on the layout of that content.
-For example, if you had uploaded a very large image to the media library, but only displayed that image on the page as a small thumbnail, the browser would need to download the entire photo and then resize it, all before being able to display the web page.
-For your visitors, this creates an unnecessary delay and makes your website feel ‘slow’
+When a visitor comes to your website, the browser must read the page’s entire content and then decide if it has to be adjusted based on the layout of that content.
+For example, if you had uploaded a very large image to the media library but only displayed that image on the page as a small thumbnail, the browser would need to download the entire photo and then resize it before being able to display the web page.
+For your visitors, this creates an unnecessary delay and makes your website feel ‘slow.’

 Client Example:

-In fact, we found this website was taking 50+ seconds to load the homepage (and our goal is between 4-5 seconds for a homepage load).
-After resizing the images, we were able to reduce that time to 3 seconds.
+We found this website took 50+ seconds to load the homepage (and our goal is 4-5 seconds for a homepage load).
+After resizing the images, we reduced that time to 3 seconds.
 Both the client and their website visitors were much happier with the experience.

 The solution: Always resize your images to more closely match the size it will be displayed on the page.
 Here’s a handy chart of suggested image sizes (read the full blog post here…)